lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 -------------------

 Configures the build-discarder plugin for Jenkins with the recommended lf-infra settings.
-Should be used in all job-templates.
+We recommend to include in all job-templates.

 Publishers
 ==========